 You can set up a Gold IRA as either a Roth IRA or a Traditional IRA, but the benefits of a Gold IRA reach much further than a Roth or Traditional IRA.
 This is because you still get to enjoy the tax benefits of those IRAs, but you aren’t putting your entire savings into the stock and bond markets.
 Instead, you own your own physical precious metals that protect your retirement savings.
 Rolling a portion of your IRA or 401(k) into a Gold IRA allows you to achieve true diversification for your portfolio and gives you a strong hedge against inflation and stock market crises.

-You can read much more about the benefits of investing in physical gold here.
+Read much more about the benefits of investing in physical gold.